 The Japanese Award for Outstanding Research on Development (ORD) is a competitive research grant program that identifies and funds outstanding research proposals that have a high potential for excellence in research and clear policy implications for addressing development issues in low and middle-income countries (World Bank definition).

-The Global Development Network (GDN) invites researchers from low-income or middle-income countries to submit research proposals within the theme, 'International trade and the promotion of biodiversity.'
+The Global Development Network (GDN) invited researchers from low-income or middle-income countries to submit research proposals within the theme, 'International trade and the promotion of biodiversity.'

 The Japanese Award for Most Innovative Development Project (2021)